alfonso-torres/eng84_Highly_Available_app/README.md

 ### Concepts:

-## Multi az - app deployed to 2 or more zones:
+## Multi az - app deployed to 2 or more zones

 ![MULTI_AZ](./AZ.png)